 To diagnose a variety of medical conditions, including nerve damage or muscle disorders, the experienced medical team at Michigan Neurology Associates & PC offers on-site diagnostic electromyography (EMG) technology.
-At their locations throughout the Metro Detroit area in Clinton Township, St. Clair Shores, Utica, and Westland, Michigan, the staff provides comprehensive testing to ensure you get a fast and accurate diagnosis as soon as possible.
+At their locations throughout the Metro Detroit area in Clinton Township, St. Clair Shores, and Utica, Michigan, the staff provides comprehensive testing to ensure you get a fast and accurate diagnosis as soon as possible.
 Find out more about the benefits of EMGs and other diagnostic testing available by calling the office nearest you or booking an online today.

 EMG is routinely performed in conjunction with NCV studies.
 Both are varieties of Electrodiagnostic medicine.

 Electromyography is a diagnostic procedure to evaluate the health of your muscles and the nerve cells that control muscle activity.

 The test involves the insertion of a needle with an attached electrode that records the electrical signals in the muscle relative to surface mounted electrodes that attach to your skin.
 The NVC studies use small brief electrical shocks to determine the speed and integrity of both sensory and motor nerves.